Red–Green Alliance (Denmark)

 The Red–Green Alliance or Unity List (Enhedslisten – De Rød-Grønne, lit.
 'The Unity List – The Red–Greens', EL) is an eco-socialist political party in Denmark.
-It was founded in 1989 with the merger of three Marxist parties and it is the furthest left-wing party in the Danish parliament, where it advocates for an expansion of welfare and social justice as well as socialist transformation in Denmark and internationally.
-During the 2021 Danish municipal elections the party placed first in the Danish capital Copenhagen, with 24.6% of the votes.
-The party is also active in various Danish trade unions.
+It was founded in 1989 with the merger of three Marxist parties and is the most left-wing party in the Folketing, where it advocates for the expansion of the welfare state and social justice as well as the socialist transformation of Denmark and the entire globe.
+During the 2021 Copenhagen City Council election the party placed first, with 24.6% of the votes.
+The party is also active in various trade unions within Denmark.

-Political and ideological position
+Ideological position

-The party describes itself as a socialist and democratic grassroots party, which claims also to represent green politics, peace movement, anti-discrimination, and trade union movement.
+The party describes itself as a democratic and socialist grassroots party, which represents green politics, among the Danish peace, civil and political rights, and labour movements.
 The party's ideological position is set out in a manifesto from 2014.
 It proposes that a socialistic society of the future "neither can nor should be described in detail, but rather be developed and shaped by the people living in it".
 It describes socialism as "an answer to the problems caused by capitalism such as non-sufficient democracy, crises, destruction of nature, inequality, racism and war".

-Holding anti-capitalist and soft Eurosceptic views, about the economic system it says:
+Holding anti-capitalist and soft Eurosceptic views, it states this about the economic system:

 A new and actually democratic system of society requires fundamental changes in the ownership of the means of production, such as companies, land and natural resources.
 Collective forms of ownership will be dominating.
 We propose that public authorities, co-workers, local communities and other collectives of persons should own and run institutions and companies. ...
 A democratic economy means a democratic work life as well.
 The work place should be characterized by democracy, and the employees must have a constitutional right to decisive influence on the organization of work in the workplace.

 The Red–Green Alliance recognizes that methods achieving this may differ depending on the course of class struggle, but will eventually require a revolution—one that must be supported by a majority of the population manifested through democratic and free elections.
 The party often adopts particular views in relation to the other parties in the Folketing and opt out of many of the settlements reached, seen as an expression of class collaboration.
 Until the conditions for the party's long-term goal are presented, the party will use its seats in parliament to vote for any improvement and against any deterioration of working-class people's lives.
 In line with this, the party agreed at its national conference in 2010 that if Helle Thorning-Schmidt became Prime Minister after the 2011 election, the party would vote for a "red" budget bill that did not contain obvious flaws.